danielraffel/RadioStation/README.md

 # RadioStation

-RadioStation helps you create custom audio sample banks for music production by harvesting and organizing clips from YouTube.
+RadioStation helps you create custom audio sample banks.
 Define your own search terms and themes to build personalized sound libraries tailored to your creative needs.

 The pipeline automatically: